Enbrel

 Pharmacist tips for Enbrel (etanercept)

-- This medication needs to be refrigerated.
-Don't freeze it.
-If you're traveling or don't have access to a fridge, the medication can stay at room temperature for 14 days.
-After 14 days, it should be thrown away.
-Don't put it back in the fridge after it's been left at room temperature.
+- If you're traveling or don't have access to a fridge, Enbrel (etanercept) can stay at room temperature (68ºF to 77ºF) for up to 30 days.
+The exception is the multi-dose vials, which can be at room temperature for up to 14 days.
+Don't leave it in extreme heat.
+Also don't put the medication back in the fridge after it's been left at room temperature.

 Risks and warnings for Enbrel (etanercept)